tay-bird/birdnest-aboutme/projects.rst

 Neversleep
 ----------

-Neversleep is a ChatOps platform used at Demonware.
-It provides a dynamic framework for developing plugins that interact with end users over Jabber (XMPP).
+Neversleep eas a ChatOps platform I developed at Demonware.
+It provided a dynamic framework for developing plugins that could interact with end users over Jabber.

-I developed Neversleep as a probation project shortly after I joined Demonware and continued to improve it throughout my time there.
-The core framework is now a robust, reliable, and well used internal ChatOps service.
+I developed Neversleep as an onboarding project shortly after I joined Demonware and continued to improve it throughout my time there.
+By the time I left, the core framework had matured into a robust, reliable, and well used internal ChatOps service.

 .. _Jarvis:

 Jarvis
 ------

-Jarvis is a framework used at Demonware for data aggregation and analysis.
+Jarvis was a monitoring framework used at Demonware for data aggregation and analysis.
-It watches for certain events or event patterns and generates email reports in response.
+It watched for certain events or event patterns and generated email reports in response.

-I produced this service within the NOC department to provide other teams with a framework for gathering, analyzing, and responding to a wide range of system metrics.
+I produced this service with another engineer in the NOC department to provide other teams with a framework for gathering, analyzing, and responding to a wide range of system metrics.